cis3750-f25/neuralinq-its/README.md

 ## 🌟 Overview

-NeuraLinq ITS is an advanced Intelligent Tutoring System that combines traditional educational methodologies with cutting-edge AI technology.
+Neuralinq ITS is an advanced Intelligent Tutoring System that combines traditional educational methodologies with cutting-edge AI technology.
 Built as a university project, it demonstrates the practical application of artificial intelligence in personalized education.

 ### What Makes It Special?